liufuyang/http-kv/golang/README.md

 ### Simple Performance test

-Use this https://github.com/liufuyang/autocannon-go for some simple performance test, getting some metrics from client size
+Use this https://github.com/liufuyang/autocannon-go for some simple performance test, getting some metrics from client side.

+The script basically generate lots of ints first as keys, then do 80% GET call to fetch values and 20% POST calls to write values.
+The values to write is a value from a previous finished GET call, otherwise 0.

 ```
 # at root directory of autocannon-go